-In 2013, of the 255 block groups in Greenville County, approximately 33.3% contained parks (n=85).
+Of the 255 block groups in Greenville County, approximately 33.3% contained parks (n=85).
 Across all block groups, there were 0-5 parks, with an average of 0.47 parks and 17.87 park acres per block group.
 No differences were found across income groups and percent minority groups for several park variables: number of parks, park acreage, total number of individual facilities, park amenities, park aesthetic features, and park quality concerns.
 However, on average, there were more surrounding neighborhood concerns in high minority block groups (M=3.05, SD=1.43) compared to medium (M=1.45, SD=1.26) and low-minority block groups (M=1.98, SD=1.66).
-Further, high income block groups (OR=5.23, CI=1.06, 25.76).
+Further, high income block groups were more likely to have all park facilities in good condition compared to low income block groups (OR=5.23, CI=1.06, 25.76).